As the latest dispute between Birmingham's bin workers and the city council rumbles on, residents will changes in how their rubbish is collected.

 In December 2018, workers voted to take fresh industrial action over claims Unite members had been denied a council payment made to GMB members who did not participate in the strikes.

 The council and GMB said the payment was a settlement because GMB was not consulted during the talks that ended the action.

 Unite then announced the action would be "escalated" to strikes, saying it had not had a "satisfactory response" from the council.

 Both sides are now pursuing legal action.

-After its last offer to the unions was rejected the city council said it had been left with no option but to seek legal action to end the industrial dispute.
+After its last offer to the unions was rejected, the city council said it had been left with no option but to take legal action to end the industrial dispute.